Step 7: Build a story to present

 Click the image to replay it

-On this story point, which focuses on data from 2017, you want to describe your findings.
-A caption simply won't do.
+On this story point that focuses on data from 2021, you want to describe your findings.
+Let's add more detail than just a caption.

-In the left-hand pane, select Drag to add text and drag it onto your view.
+In the left pane, select Drag to add text and drag it onto your view.

-Enter a description for your dashboard that emphasizes the poor performance of machines in North Carolina, for example, "Introducing machines to the NC market in 2017 resulted in losing a significant amount of money."
+Enter a description for your dashboard that emphasizes the poor performance of machines in North Carolina, for example, "Introducing machines to the North Carolina market in 2021 resulted in losing a significant amount of money."

-For dramatic effect, you'll probably hover over Machines on the Sales in the South bar chart while presenting to show a useful tooltip: the loss of nearly $4,000.
+For dramatic effect, you can hover over Machines on the Sales in the South bar chart while presenting to show a useful tooltip: the loss of nearly $4,000.

 In the Story pane, click Blank.